ES-DOC/esdoc-infrastructure/notes/servers.md

   of relevant people & we use it for example to blanket email all of the project liasons with updates.

+* We don't use the Webmail service provided.

+### Security

+* SSL certificates have been setup and are managed by CNRS (Le Centre National de la Recherche Scientifique).
+They are renewed annually.

 ### Domains & websites